brunogirin/OpenTRV-Config/Arduino/README.txt

 - Select Tools>Boards>OpenTRV V0p2

-If you need help, join the OpenTRV dev list at http://lists.opentrv.org.uk/listinfo/opentrv-dev
+If you have any questions or would like to contribute, you can join the OpenTRV dev list at http://lists.opentrv.org.uk/listinfo/opentrv-dev